Our featured feline is Pushkin, aka Push: read a little more about him at the foot of the page

 Cats in Fables, Fairytales and Festivals

-The main event took place on the Sunday, consisting of a huge and colourful procession that took two hours to pass — fortunately it just finished before the rain started!
+The main event took place on the Sunday, consisting of a huge and colourful procession that took two hours to pass fortunately it just finished before the rain started!
+Some 2400 marchers take part in this parade.
 It began with floats from some of the sponsors and of course a brass band.
 In fact there were a number of bands, one entirely mounted on heavy horses.
 The main body of the procession was split into sections, each one being introduced by children carrying placards announcing the theme, and balloons with cat faces.

 Different themes included Cat Worship in History (with The Egyptian Cat), The Cat in Language and Legend, The Cat around the World, The Ypres Cat and The Condemnation of Cats and Witches.
 These tableaux were interspersed with flag throwers; stilt walkers; and generally 'all the fun of the fair'.
 The large number of children and young people who took part in the whole thing struck me particularly.
 And, of course, everyone was dressed up and made up with cat features, and in many cases cat costumes.

-I chose to travel to Belgium by Eurostar to Lille in France, from where trains run to Ypres and Poperinge (the end of the line), although a change has to be made in Kortrijk (Courtrai).
-Anyone planning to go to the next event in 2009 would be well advised to make arrangements some months ahead, as it becomes heavily booked.
+In 2003 I chose to travel to Belgium by Eurostar to Lille in France, from where trains run to Ypres and Poperinge (the end of the line), although a change had to be made in Kortrijk (Courtrai).
+Anyone planning to go to the next event in 2024 would be well advised to make arrangements some months ahead, as it becomes heavily booked.
+NB: the New York Times has a useful further description of the Festival from 1989, although obviously the prices and some of the information about Ypres will be well out of date now.

-Please note that the 2006 images are the copyright of the photographers and are not to be downloaded or reproduced without permission.
-The contributing photographers, in alphabetical order, were Richard Brooke, Helen Casey, Deborah Erbs, Peggy Way and Irene Whitwell.
+2006 Festival Please note that the 2006 images are the copyright of the respective photographers.
+In alphabetical order: Richard Brooke, Helen Casey, Deborah Erbs, Peggy Way and Irene Whitwell.
 Visit the gallery of Kattenstoet 2006 images.

 Return to: